moi-kei/set08103_Group-11/use-cases/Use Case 2.md

 **Goal in Context**

-As a PI Advisor I want to produce a report on all the cities so that I can develop a better understanding of population distribution.
+As a PI Advisor I want to produce a report on all the cities so that I can develop a better understanding of city growth.

 **Scope**